bhagerty/spacy-course/chapters/en/chapter1.md

 ### Part 1

-- Process the text with the `nlp` object and create a `doc`.
+- Process the text with the `nlp` object and create a `Doc` object named 'doc'.
 - For each token, print the token text, the token's `.pos_` (part-of-speech tag) and the token's `.dep_` (dependency label).

 <codeblock id="01_08_01">

-To create a `doc`, call the `nlp` object on a string of text.
+To create a `Doc` object, call the `nlp` object on a string of text.
 Remember that you need to use the token attribute names with an underscore to get the string values.